mikecm1/empyr.com/_pages/index.md

   heading: Full Offline Attribution
   icon: "/img/icon-3.svg"
 - heading: Guaranteed ROAS
-  description: Your brand is promoted to millions of potential consumers, with zero
-    fees for clicks or impressions.
+  description: Your brand is promoted to millions of potential consumers and you only pay for sales, with zero fees for clicks or impressions.
   icon: "/img/icon-2.svg"
 sub_heading: Empyr is the leading card-linked offer engagement platform for national brands and digital publishers– increasing consumer engagement, driving guaranteed